Constructing a Door Jamb In 7 Steps

 A door jamb is also known as a door frame and is a simple and basic home construction job that requires a few standard tools and a bit of home carpentry skill.
 This is a home improvement project that can be completed in an afternoon.

 Step 1 – Measure Opening

 Measure the opening you intend for the door.
-Standard door measurements are 24, 30 and 36 inches wide.
-Standard door height is 8 feet.
+Standard door widths are 24, 30 and 36 inches wide.
+Standard interior door height is 80 inches.
 You will need to construct your opening to accommodate the size door you intend to install.
 Also, when measuring for the door opening, add 6 inches to the width to accommodate the door framing, and 1 inch to the door height also to accommodate framing.
 Mark cutting lines.

 Step 2 – Saw Opening